-You could make statements that could be interpret as lies or mistakes.
+You could make statements that could be interpreted as lies or mistakes.
 Sometimes, your reputation could be ruined even if no action is taken against you.

 It is a good idea to ask a lawyer to write a letter of response.
-Above all, make sure they’re experience, knowledgeable, and trustworthy
+Above all, make sure they’re experienced, knowledgeable, and trustworthy

 The Complexities of Legal Language in Solicitors’ Letters